notwitcheer/env-dev-ai-agent/INTEGRATION_LLM.md

   }

   /**
-   * Appelle l'API OpenAI pour obtenir une réponse
+   * Call the OpenAI API to get a response
    */
   async complete(
     systemPrompt: string,